kyma-project/kyma/docs/logging/05-02-production-profile.md

   Enable configuration in a running cluster
   </summary>

-1. Apply an override that forces Logging to use the production profile:
+1. Apply an override that enforce the production profile for Logging:

 ```bash
   cat <<EOF | kubectl apply -f -